 My daughter learned about acids and alkalines in third grade in an easy way, and you can try this, too: Simply cut a red cabbage into wedges and boil in just enough water to cover.
 Let cool, then strain the juice into a jar.
 Cabbage juice has a neutral pH — when added to acids, it turns pink; when added to alkalines, it turns yellowish green.
 If you want to neutralize an odor or a stain but don't know its pH, try this test, then use an alkaline cleaner on acidic stains and an acidic cleaner on alkaline stains.

-To help you get started with your own less-toxic cleaners, turn to Page 86 for a selection of recipes.
+To help you get started with your own less-toxic cleaners, see below for a selection of recipes.
 The recipe ingredients can be found in grocery, drug and health food stores.

 Adapted from Better Basics for the Home by Annie Berthold-Bond, © 1999 by Annie Berthold-Bond.
 Used by permission of Three Rivers Press, a division of Random House, Inc.

 With five ingredients — baking soda, washing soda, liquid soap or detergent, distilled vinegar and an antiseptic essential oil — you can clean everything in your house.